RoSchmi/AzureDataSender_Esp32/README.md

 Patches for Esp32 board:

-To work with TLS the Stack size of of the Esp32 had to be enlarged
+To work with TLS the default stack size 8182 of the Esp32 had to be enlarged (e.g. to 16384)

 -https://community.platformio.org/t/esp32-stack-configuration-reloaded/20994

 On your PC edit the file C:\Users\<user>\.platformio\packages\framework-arduinoespressif32\tools\sdk\include\config\sdkconfig.h

-Change:

-#define CONFIG_ARDUINO_LOOP_STACK_SIZE 8192   to #define CONFIG_ARDUINO_LOOP_STACK_SIZE 16384

-in your project delete the .pio build folder and recompile the application
+On your PC replace the file C:\Users\<user>\.platformio\packages\framework-arduinoespressif32\cores\esp32\main.cpp with the file 'main.cpp' from folder 'patches' of this repository, then use the following code to configure stack size

+    #if !(USING_DEFAULT_ARDUINO_LOOP_STACK_SIZE)
+        uint16_t USER_CONFIG_ARDUINO_LOOP_STACK_SIZE = 16384;
+    #endif

+Use the iPhone- or Android- App 'Charts4Azure' to visualize the uploaded Sensor data